- University of Washington School of Law, J.D., 1988

 - 8/23/2012One hundred and twenty-six lawyers from Vorys were recently selected by their peers for inclusion in The Best Lawyers in America® 2013.

-- 11/21/2013Vorys attorneys David Cook and Sachiyo Peterson will be speaking at the International Law Committee Meeting on November 21.
+- 11/21/2013Vorys attorneys David Cook and Sachiyo Peterson spoke at the International Law Committee Meeting on November 21.

 - 3/3/2014At the beginning of each fiscal year, which for the federal government starts October 1, the U.S. Citizenship and Immigration Services (USCIS) makes available an allocation of new H-1B visa numbers.